What is the norovirus? Symptoms & treatment

 Norovirus can’t be “cured” and there are no specific medicines that can be taken if you catch the “winter vomiting bug”.
 The usual advice is to let the illness “run its course”.

-Make sure you drink plenty of water to replace the fluids lost in your body through diarrhoea and vomiting.
+Make sure you drink plenty of water to replace the fluids lost from your body through diarrhoea and vomiting.
 This is particularly important for young children and the elderly.

 If you feel like eating, choose foods that can be easily digested.